To earn a GED Illinois diploma, students must pass four GED subject tests. They can take these tests online or in one of Illinois’ testing centers.

 Getting optimally prepared for the GED exam is critical because the tests are challenging assessments.
 In general, candidates need a few months of preparation to succeed on the tests.

 Recently, the Illinois College Board reduced the GED testing fees so more state residents can complete their GEDs.
-If you take the GED test in person, the costs for all GED tests are $40.
+Regardless of whether you take the GED test in person or online, the costs for all GED tests are $32, but funding is limited, so please check if the offer still counts.
+To benefit from this offer, use the code ILSAVE26 upon check-out.

 To qualify for online testing, you need to pass the GED Ready® test that you can purchase on the official website GED.com at $6.99 each.